Publications & Presentations

 IEEE IC3I 2023

 IEEE IC3I 2023.
-This work presents a machine learning pipeline to detect and classify the mental state of engineering students using social media text.
-It combines sentiment analysis with models such as RNN, GRU and SVM to identify emotions and support early detection of mental health issues.
+This work presents a machine learning pipeline for identifying student mental health signals from social media text.
+It combines sentiment analysis with models such as RNNs, GRUs, and SVMs to classify emotion patterns and support earlier identification of mental health concerns in academic communities.

 mental health sentiment analysis emotion classification